KnowledgeForwardSolutions/CheckDigits.Net/README.md

 Updated to .Net 10.0

-Average performance improvement for .Net 10.0 across all algorithms:
+Average performance improvement for .Net 10.0 across all algorithms is ~4% for both Validate and TryCalculateCheckDigit methods.
-  Validate method ~4% improvement, TryCalculateCheckDigit method ~6% improvement

 Detailed benchmark results for .Net 8 vs .Net 10 located at https://github.com/KnowledgeForwardSolutions/CheckDigits.Net/blob/main/Documentation/DotNet8_DotNet10_PerformanceComparision.md